top of page

 Expectation of seamless service

-• Easy, hassle free returns and refund processes
+• Easy, free returns and refund processes

-• Secure, familiar payment options
+• Familiar payment options

 • Responsive customer support through in-app chat